radiasoft/pyzgoubi/doc/source/install.rst

 GCC/GFortran, Subversion and Bazaar can be installed with the package manager,for example on Fedora/Red Hat/Scientific::

-  sudo yum install gcc gcc-gfortran subversion bzr
+  sudo yum install gcc gcc-gfortran subversion bzr patch

 Or on Ubuntu/Debian::